kopia/kopia/site/content/docs/Advanced/Actions/_index.md

 To reduce the security risk, actions are an opt-in feature and are not enabled by default.

-Actions can be enabled globally at connection time or individually per snapshot:
+When using Kopia CLI, actions can be enabled globally at connection time or individually per snapshot:

 1. When connecting to repository you can pass `--enable-actions` which will enable actions globally for the client.
 2. You can override that decision when taking snapshot by passing `--force-enable-actions` or `--force-disable-actions` to enable or disable actions for the single snapshot session.

+When using KopiaUI, actions can be enabled globally by editing your repository.config (it is located in the `Config File` location in KopiaUI under `Repository`) and change `"enableActions": false` to `"enableActions": true`.
+Save the file and restart KopiaUI.

 ### Configuring actions